Skip to content

 Usage: R [options] [< infile] [> outfile]

-For further usage documentation, see the full output of R --help or the manual pages: man R and man Rscript.
+For further usage documentation, see the full output of R --help or Rscript --help.

 R can be executed through the 'R CMD' interactive interface using R or via the Rscript non-interactive interface.
 The Rscript binary provides an alternative front end to the legacy R CMD BATCH method to run R commands in a non-interactive shell.